ssarkisy/Delta-Theory/delta-theory/00-translation-layer/00.1-environment-interfaces/00.1.3-interface-patterns/buffer.pattern.md

 ## Dependencies

-**Derivation:** ψA - emerges from awareness modulator effects on interface temporal requirements **Role:** P0 pattern operating in Awareness aspect of SVA triad - provides temporal coherence for interface operations
+**Derivation:** ψA - emerges from awareness modulator effects on interface temporal requirements **Role:** P0 pattern operating in Awareness aspect of VSA triad - provides temporal coherence for interface operations

 ---